13 April, 2020

 If baby chiropractic is thought to be helpful, we’ll explain what’s going on and how we can manage it.
 Tension in young babies can be gently eased through baby-specific techniques.
 This does not involve any “cracking” but rather light pressure, baby massage, cranial therapy and home advice.

-Our kids-trained chiropractors, Drs Anthony and Cassie have a passion for using cranial therapy, soft stretches and baby massage to assist the development of kids’ bodies and brains.
-They've both undertaken post-graduate paediatric chiropractic certificate and continue to attend conferences and seminars in family health.
+As a kids-trained chiropractors, Dr Anthony has a passion for using cranial therapy, soft stretches and baby massage to assist the development of kids’ bodies and brains.
+He's both undertaken postgraduate paediatric chiropractic certificate and continue to attend conferences and seminars in family health.

 Similar articles you'll enjoy: